learn-co-students/js-looping-and-iteration-filter-lab-v-000/README.md

 ## Problem Statement

-The `filter` is one of the core iterator methods in JavaScript.
+The `filter` method is one of the core iterator methods in JavaScript.
 It's a powerful tool for reducing a set of data into a set of data _you want_.

 ## Objectives